 Heartworm Disease in Dogs

-What is canine heartworm disease, and what causes it?
+What is canine heartworm disease and what causes it?

 Here are a few facts about heartworms and the disease they cause in dogs:

-- Heartworms are long-stranded parasites that infect canine and feline species
+• Heartworms are long-stranded parasites that infect canine and feline species

-- They are called “heartworms” because they live mainly in the blood vessels around the heart and lungs and can find their way into the heart
+• They are called “heartworms” because they live mainly in the blood vessels around the heart and lungs and can find their way into the heart

-- Heartworms can restrict the flow of blood, damage critical organs, and cause death
+• Heartworms can restrict the flow of blood, damage critical organs, and cause death

-- Heartworm disease is spread only through the bites of carrier mosquitoes
+• Heartworm disease is spread only through the bites of carrier mosquitoes

 People can contract heartworms if they get bitten by an infected mosquito, but this is rare.
 Moreover, heartworms do not thrive very long in the human body, so the parasites do not pose a substantial threat to humans.
 Dogs, on the other hand, are more susceptible to heartworm disease than other creatures; they are a natural host to heartworms.

-Adult heartworms can live inside a dog for up to 7 years.
+Adult heartworms may live inside a dog for up to 7 years.
 Male worms can measure an average of 5 inches long, while female worms can measure an average of 11 inches.
 Generally, about 15 worms may live inside an infected dog’s organs at any given time.
 However, the number of worms infecting a dog can reach up to 250!

 What risk factors contribute to heartworms in dogs?